 1. Mergers, Acquisitions, and Strategic Alliances

 As companies seek to reduce costs, spread investment risks, accelerate growth, or otherwise achieve competitive advantages, they may pursue strategic or financial combinations.
 Recent years have seen notable failures, often as a result of flawed or incomplete investigations conducted ahead of ventures.
-For example, while acquiring firms typically focus on aspects like sales and product lines, less consideration is given to critical scientific, technical, and R&D aspects of the companies involved.8
+For example, while acquiring firms typically focus on aspects like sales and product lines, less consideration is given to critical scientific, technical, and R&D aspects of the comp

 Companies can reduce the risk of failure, however, by applying intelligence in the targeting, due diligence, and valuation.
 Mark Ferri, Vice President and Director of Fuld & Company’s Global Energy Practice, notes, “Strategic and competitive intelligence expertise and due diligence in the M&A environment can be an asset to law firms in identifying and screening potential acquisition candidates/investment opportunities, particularly in this volatile period of market uncertainty.”
 CI comprehensively applies research and techniques like Competitor Response Modeling, Porter’s Five Forces Analysis, Cost Analysis, and Patent Citation Analysis to particular aspects of alliance activity.
 Fuld & Company, for example, has developed a standard M&A due diligence checklist that integrates established competitive intelligence tools and practices.